New Gold: A Weak Proxy For Gold

 Conclusion And Technical Analysis

 New Gold is a mixed bag, and there is nothing sensational to write about it, sorry to say.
-Yes, better financials is a good thing, but both mines are not doing exceptionally well.
-We have one potential for future growth called the Blackwater project, and that's about it.
+Yes, financials are getting better, and it is a good thing.
+However, both mines are not producing enough gold to get excited about the company's future, even if we consider one serious potential for future growth called the Blackwater project.

 If it was not for the $1,700 per ounce for gold, I wonder what the company would be as we speak?
-Then, it is crucial to watch the gold price as a hawk.
+Then, it is crucial to watch the gold price like a hawk.
 A simple look at the AISC is enough to understand what the deal is here.

 Thus, If the gold momentum continues unabated, then NGD could eventually trade higher.
-Still, this strategy is risky if you do not trade frequently and set your sell targets within the reasonable.
+Still, this strategy is risky if you do not trade frequently and set your sell targets within a reasonable frame.

 Technical analysis